Questions

 In the 600 WUS 160 project, I don't see provision in the plans for extension of the public walking/biking trail west from the Elem School towards uptown.
 Will that be included in the plans and terms of approval?

-Emrys asked over 2 years ago
+Emrys asked almost 3 years ago

 Hello,